To request legal assistance: please read the following, then use the form at the bottom of this page. Thank you.

 Honolulu, HI 96801

-If you email the ACLU of Hawai‘i (hereafter the ACLU), it will be transmitted over the Internet as unencrypted email.
+If you submit your inquiry electronically to the ACLU of Hawai‘i (hereafter the ACLU), it will be transmitted over the Internet as unencrypted email.
 This message is a warning that unencrypted email may not be a secure form of communication.
 Including any highly sensitive information such as Social Security numbers in email may expose this information.

 ACLU.
 Generally, consider unencrypted email to be about as private as a postcard.